MrsAndersonSHS/hosting-parsons-on-github-template/parsons/VarAndExp.md

 ## Price Per Shirt
-The following program segment should figure out the cost for each shirt if they are buy 2 and get the third free and they are originally $45 each.
-But the blocks have been mixed up and may include extra blocks that aren't needed in the solution.
-Drag the blocks from the top and put them in the correct order below.
+Suppose a clothing store is having a sale where you can purchase three shirts for the cost of two.
+For example, if the original price of a shirt is $45, then the total from buying 3 shirts would be $90 making the price for each shirt $30.
+Drag the blocks of code to to calculate the correct pricePerShirt for this sale.
 Click the Get Feedback button to check your solution or Reset to start over.

+You may assume that variabled named price with double precision has already been declared and initialized.

 <div id="pricePerShirt-sortableTrash" class="sortable-code"></div>
 <div id="pricePerShirt-sortable" class="sortable-code"></div>